Prabhuvel/Prabhuvel-Data_analyst_intern/README.md

 # Data Analyst Internship Tasks

-This repository contains tasks completed as part of a **Data Analyst Internship**, focusing on data cleaning, pivot table analysis, and business insights using Excel.
+This repository contains tasks completed as part of a **Data Analyst Internship**, focusing on data cleaning, pivot table analysis, SQL querying, and business insights.

 ---